nasko25/beatgems/train/README.md

 This command should be basically the same as the `dora run` command used in `fine_tune.py`.
 If you change it for any reason, or change the yaml config, you need to alter this info command as well.

-After running the command, set the signature it returns in `export_model.py`, and run:
+After running the command run:

 ```bash
 python export_model.py
 ```

+You can also set the signature (can find it from the `dora info`) command in `export_model.py` directly to be used every time.

 6. Don't forget to deactivate the venv when done